In this in-depth digital content strategy case study, you’ll learn the secrets behind Ahrefs massive $100 million Annual Recurring Revenue (ARR).

 - Content repurposing for greater brand awareness.

-That my friend is how you generate an 8-figure ARR from your SaaS product.
-Use the insights in this case study to brush up on your digital content strategy.
+That my friend is how you generate a multi-million ARR from your SaaS product.
+Use the insights from this digital content strategy case study to brush up on your digital content strategy.